allo-/django-bingo/README.md

 django-bingo
 ------------

-django-bingo is a bingo-app, for playing bingo games like "bullshit bingo", by listening together to some radio show and clicking the words, which were mentioned.
+django-bingo is a bingo app to play bingo games like "bullshit bingo" while listening together to some radio show and marking the words, which were mentioned.

 Dependencies
 ------------